viamrobotics/docs/docs/services/vision/classification.md

 The types of classifiers supported are:

-* **tflite_classifier**: this a machine-learning based classifier that returns a class label and confidence score according to the specified tensorflow-lite model file available on the robot’s hard drive.
+* **tflite_classifier**: a machine-learning based classifier that returns a class label and confidence score according to the specified `tensorflow-lite` model file available on the robot’s hard drive.

 ### TFLite classifier